freedomofpress/encryption-works/encryption_works.md

 To install GPG, Windows users can install [Gpg4win](http://www.gpg4win.org) and Mac OS X users can download [GPGTools](https://gpgtools.org).
 If you run GNU/Linux you should already have GPG installed (since GPG is a command line program) but there's software that interfaces with email clients that makes it much easier to use.

 To use GPG securely, you have to download and use a desktop mail client rather than log into your email through a browser.
-Freedom of the Press Foundation recommends using [Thunderbird](https://www.mozilla.org/en-US/thunderbird) as your desktop e-mail client with the [Enigmail](https://www.enigmail.net/home/index.php) add-on for GPG.
+Freedom of the Press Foundation recommends using [Thunderbird](https://www.mozilla.org/en-US/thunderbird) as your desktop email client with the [Enigmail](https://www.enigmail.net/home/index.php) add-on for GPG.

 While some third parties have developed end-to-end encryption plugins that you can use with browser mail, we don't recommend them because they're comparatively less secure than desktop client-based GPG and don't have all the features.